C4-MohammedAlayed/Retail_Store_Discounts/README.md

 ## 🎈 usage <a name = "usage"></a>
 ### Step 1

-we will create 2 person one of them is employee
+We will create 2 person one of them is employee
 Post request to http://localhost:8080/api/v1/person
 ```
 {